TinaVM/100-days-of-code/my-rd1-log.md

 Today's Progress: Completed the Cat Photo App activity on freecodecamp.org in the Responsive Web Design Course.
 Also did 1 codewars challenge and hoping to complete 2 challenges the next day!

-Thoughts: The Cat Phot App Activity refreshened some of the basic html elements that I had learnt earlier in my schooling days.
+Thoughts: The Cat Photo App Activity refreshened some of the basic html elements that I had learnt earlier in my schooling days.
 I enjoyed completing each step.
 The codewars challenge was a bit tricky as I had approached the challenge in a different way as opposed to other peoplewho completed it but later on figured it out.
 After completing the challenge, I realised that I have to go over some concepts to refreshen my skills.

 Link to work: Complete.
 Reference to work unavailable as freecodecamp does not provide any link to download activites completed.